A handy gift guide for the designers in your life

 Card decks for colour palettes

-- Zollie palette scout is delightfully tactile and playfully educational.
+- Zollie Palette Scout is delightfully tactile and playfully educational.
 It’s perfect for spreading cards across the table, riffing on unexpected colour pairings and nudging your creativity into new territory.

-- Swatchos cards lean more technical, with CMYK references and formulas on each card — ideal for print-heavy designers who want accuracy and inspiration at their fingertips.
+- Swatchos Cards lean more technical, with CMYK references and formulas on each card—ideal for print-heavy designers who want accuracy and inspiration at their fingertips.

 These decks turn colour theory into play time!
-They’re the adult equivalent of hoarding free paint chips from the hardware store...
-Just me?
+They’re the adult equivalent of hoarding free paint chips from the hardware store... just me?

 Colour scanner

-For designers who bridge the gap between digital identity and physical space, this tool is a brilliant upgrade.
+For designers who bridge the gap between digital and physical space, this tool is a brilliant upgrade.

 A good dot-grid notebook